Doug Mirabelli: Boston Red Sox: 2001–2005

-After Boston Red Sox catcher Jason Varitek's season was ended by a broken left elbow on June 7, 2001, the Red Sox acquired Mirabelli on June 12 in a trade with the Texas Rangers and he split time with Scott Hatteberg for the rest of the season.
+After Boston Red Sox catcher Jason Varitek's season was ended by a broken left elbow on June 7, 2001, the Red Sox acquired Mirabelli on June 12 in a trade with the Texas Rangers.
+He split time with Scott Hatteberg for the rest of the season.
 Mirabelli hit .270 with 9 home runs for the Red Sox in 2001.

-After the season, Hatteberg signed as a free agent with the Oakland Athletics and, in 2002, Mirabelli found himself as the designated catcher for veterans Darren Oliver and Frank Castillo.
-However, neither one lasted in the rotation and Mirabelli soon found himself partnered with knuckleballer Tim Wakefield.
-On July 23, 2002 Wakefield returned to the starting rotation after serving as a reliever for most of the season; Mirabelli made the start at catcher.
-The partnership seemed to work as Wakefield went 8–2 down the stretch with Mirabelli catching for him each time.
+After the season, Hatteberg signed as a free agent with the Oakland Athletics and, in 2002, Mirabelli found himself as the designated catcher for veteran pitchers Darren Oliver and Frank Castillo.
+However, neither one lasted in the rotation.
+Mirabelli soon found himself partnered with knuckleballer Tim Wakefield.
+On July 23, 2002, Wakefield returned to the starting rotation, after serving as a reliever for most of the season; Mirabelli made the start at catcher.
+The partnership seemed to work as Wakefield went 8–2 down the stretch, with Mirabelli catching for him each time.

 Over the next three seasons, Wakefield and Mirabelli became an effective battery.
-As Wakefield solidified himself in the starting rotation, Mirabelli made almost every start for him as well as spot starts in relief of Varitek.
+As Wakefield solidified himself in the starting rotation, Mirabelli made almost every start for him, as well as spot starts in relief of Varitek.
 Offensively, Mirabelli provided an occasional spark; he would become the only player in Major League Baseball history to hit six or more home runs in six consecutive seasons of fewer than 200 at-bats (from 2001 to 2006).

-Mirabelli was the starting catcher in Game 1 of the 2004 World Series as Wakefield was named the starting pitcher.
-He batted 1-for-3 with a run scored as the Red Sox went on to win 11-9 and eventually swept the St. Louis Cardinals.
+Mirabelli was the starting catcher in Game 1 of the 2004 World Series, as Wakefield was named the starting pitcher.
+He batted 1-for-3 with a run scored as the Red Sox went on to win 11–9, and eventually sweep the St. Louis Cardinals.

 In 2005, Mirabelli hit .228 and struck out in more than a third of his at-bats.
 He also missed nearly a month due to a left wrist injury.
 Following the season, the Red Sox traded Mirabelli to the San Diego Padres for second baseman Mark Loretta.